-Zeit Medical, a Redwood City, CA-based startup that makes early warning system for strokes during sleep, has raised $2 million in seed funding.
-The funding round was co-led by SeedtoB and Digilife, with participation from Y Combinator, Northsouth Ventures, Gaingels, Axial, Tamar Capital, Citta Capital, as well as angels Greg Badros, Theodore Rekatsinas and a few others in the healthcare business.
+Zeit Medical, a Redwood City, CA-based startup that makes early warning systems for strokes during sleep, has raised $2 million in seed funding.
+The funding round was co-led by SeedtoB and Digilife, with participation from Y Combinator, Northsouth Ventures, Gaingels, Axial, Tamar Capital, Citta Capital, as well as angels Greg Badros, Theodore Rekatsinas, and a few others in the healthcare business.

 The company said it will use the money to expand operations, build the team, and apply for FDA approval.

 “This funding will enable us to conduct our clinical studies and pursue FDA clearance,” said Orestis Vardoulis, Zeit Medical co-founder and CEO.
 “We’re excited to partner with SeedtoB Capital given their unique expertise in the clinical AI space and their shared belief in our vision to improve care and quality of life for anybody at risk for stroke.”

 “Stroke remains a leading cause of death in the U.S., and millions of at-risk Americans fear experiencing a stroke when asleep or alone.
 The Zeit Medical team is tackling this issue with an innovative platform that will not only help improve outcomes but also the quality of life.
 We’re thrilled to partner with them on this journey,” said Ritesh Sharma, managing partner at SeedtoB Capital.
 Zeit’s wearable device is a soft headband with a lightweight electroencephalogram (EEG) in it.
 It works with a smartphone app to analyze brain activity and, using a machine learning model trained by human experts, watch for signs of an impending stroke.